jaywilhelm/OpenUxAS/README.md

 # PX4 Interface

-This fork of OpenUxAS includes a PX4 interface that passes waypoints to the pixhawk system and monitors mission progression.
+Modified fork of OpenUxAS to communicate with the PX4/Pixhawk Autopilot.

+Developed by: Jay Wilhelm [jwilhelm@ohio.edu] (Assistant Professor, Mechanical Engineering, Ohio University)

+Tested using SITL PX4 and JMAVSIM using built-in mission of waterway search for UxAS that removed second aircraft.

-One service was added along with MAVLINK2 c/c++ files Two UxAS files are modified, meson.build (adds the meson px4 meson file) and 00_ServiceList.h (px4 header and service var)
+Successfully interprets UxAS style waypoints, converts to PX4 format, and queues up MAVLINK messages that are a chain of waypoints.
+Also, reads the MAVLINK messages to determine aircraft status and formulates aircraft vehicle states message for UxAS.
+One service was added along with MAVLINK2 c/c++ files.
+Two UxAS files are modified, meson.build (adds the meson px4 meson file) and 00_ServiceList.h (px4 header and service var)

 MAVLINK2 C headers needed: https://github.com/mavlink/c_library_v2